davisp/zero-to-emonk/docs/DATA_TYPES.md

         int nif_minor_version;
     } ErlNifSysInfo;

-The ErlDrvSysInfo structure is used for storage of information about the Erlang runtime system. `driver_system_info()` will write the system information when passed a reference to a `ErlNifSysInfo` structure.
+The ErlNifSysInfo structure is used for storage of information about the Erlang runtime system. `driver_system_info()` will write the system information when passed a reference to a `ErlNifSysInfo` structure.
 A description of the fields in the structure follow: